All persons having an interest of record in the property, including tax

 limited to court costs, attorney's fees, administrative costs, the

-costs, if any, associated with building enclosure or removal, and receiver's
+costs, if any, associated with property maintenance, and receiver's

 certificates.
 The interest in the property so conveyed shall be subject to